-Additional network configuration is required if you connect the Kayenne Ethernet LAN to your facility Ethernet backbone, install additional Kayenne system components, or have multiple Kayenne systems on the same network cabling.
-For example, if more than one Kayenne system resides on the same network, the IP address of each additional Kayenne device must be changed before it is connected to the network.
+Additional network configuration is required if you connect the Kayenne K-Frame Ethernet LAN to your facility Ethernet backbone, install additional Kayenne K-Frame system components, or have multiple Kayenne K-Frame systems on the same network cabling.
+For example, if more than one Kayenne K-Frame system resides on the same network, the IP address of each additional Kayenne K-Frame device must be changed before it is connected to the network.

-To enable communication between Kayenne and other facility devices, you will need to change the Kayenne system default network addresses to match the facility address, or place a router between Kayenne and the facility networks.
+To enable communication between Kayenne K-Frame and other facility devices, you will need to change the Kayenne K-Frame system default network addresses to match the facility address, or place a router between Kayenne K-Frame and the facility networks.
 This complexity of network configuration is beyond the scope of this manual.
 Consult a networking expert if such networking is desired.

-See your network System Administrator before connecting the Kayenne system to an existing network or making any IP address changes.
-The IP addresses (including any Subnet mask) of all the Kayenne devices on the network must be known before any changes are made.
+See your network System Administrator before connecting the Kayenne K-Frame system to an existing network or making any IP address changes.
+The IP addresses (including any Subnet mask) of all the Kayenne K-Frame devices on the network must be known before any changes are made.

-Setting IPs with the Kayenne Installer Program
+Setting IPs with the K-Frame Switcher Installer Program

-Figure 107.
+Figure 79.
 Installer Icon

-The Kayenne Installer program can be used to set IP addresses of the Kayenne Video Processor Frame and Kayenne Control Panels
+The K-Frame Switcher Installer Program can be used to set IP addresses of the Kayenne K-Frame Video Processor and Kayenne K-Frame Control Panels.

-When the Kayenne software package has been deployed to your Menu Panel or PC, the Kayenne Installer icon will appear on the desktop (Figure 107).
+When the Kayenne K-Frame software package has been deployed to your Menu Panel or PC, the K-Frame Installer icon will appear on the desktop (Figure 79).

-A mouse and keyboard is required to navigate through the Kayenne Installer program and enter IP numbers and system names.
-Standard USB devices can be connected to any of four available ports on the Kayenne Menu Panel.
+A mouse and keyboard is required to navigate through the K-Frame Installer program and enter IP numbers and system names.
+Standard USB devices can be connected to any of four available ports on the Kayenne K-Frame Menu Panel.

-Kayenne System Names
+Kayenne K-Frame System Names

-The Kayenne Installer program includes a hierarchy display of Kayenne system components.
-This hierarchy starts with the name of the Kayenne system, and groups that system's Video Processor Frame with the Control Panel(s) configured with that Frame.
-The Kayenne system name is taken from the Video Processor Frame name.
-This hierarchy allows easy identification of each Kayenne system when multiple systems reside on the same network (Figure 108).
+The K-Frame Installer program includes a hierarchy display of Kayenne K-Frame system components.
+This hierarchy starts with the name of the Kayenne K-Frame system, and groups that system's Video Processor Frame with the Control Panel(s) configured with that Frame.
+The Kayenne K-Frame system name is taken from the Video Processor Frame name.
+This hierarchy allows easy identification of each Kayenne K-Frame system when multiple systems reside on the same network (Figure 80).

-Figure 108.
-Kayenne Installer Program Hierarchy, Multiple Systems
+Figure 80.
+K-Frame Switcher Installer Program Hierarchy, Multiple Systems

-The default name for every Kayenne Video Processor Frame is SystemA, and this works well when only one system is present on the network.
-However, if more than one Kayenne system with the default name is present, all the Frames and Control Panels will be grouped under that name.
+The default name for every Kayenne K-Frame Video Processor is SystemA, and this works well when only one system is present on the network.
+However, if more than one Kayenne K-Frame system with the default name is present, all the Frames and Control Panels will be grouped under that name.

-If you have more than one Kayenne system, be sure to change the name of the Video Processor Frames so you can identify them easily.
+If you have more than one Kayenne K-Frame system, be sure to change the name of the Video Processor Frames so you can identify them easily.
 When each Frame has a unique name, the Control Panels configured with each Frame will be grouped with that system name.

-The name of a Kayenne Video Processor Frame (and Kayenne system name) can be changed in several ways.
+The name of a Kayenne K-Frame Video Processor (and Kayenne K-Frame system name) can be changed in several ways.
 Once changed by any method, any properly refreshed user display will report that changed name.
 The Video Processor Frame name can be changed with:

-- Kayenne Installer Program,
+- K-Frame Switcher Installer Program,

 - Video Processor Frame web page,

-- Kayenne Menu Application Frame Suite Nodes & ID Menu, and
+- GV Switcher menu Application Frame Suite Nodes & ID menu, and

 - NetConfig.

-Set IP Procedure
+Set IP Procedure Using K-Frame Installer Program